-Pastoral Administration Assistant
+Administration Assistant (Pastoral)

 Thank you for your interest in the above vacancy at Soar Valley College.
-This role is pivotal in our pastoral support team, and we are hoping to recruit someone with fantastic organisational and administrative skills, as well as the interpersonal qualities which mean you will fit into our superb team and be able to relate supportively to the students.
+This role is a crucial one in our administration team, supporting the work on the pastoral side of the school.
+We are hoping to recruit someone with fantastic organisational and administrative skills, as well as the interpersonal qualities which mean you will fit into our superb team and be able to relate supportively to the students you encounter as part of the role.
 The previous postholder is still with us, having been promoted to an Associate Head of Year role within the school, which I think shows something about how we develop people, and that our staff want to stay!
+It also means a smooth induction is guaranteed.